Apiquet/Reinforcement_learning/README.md

 ## Common strategies

-The project is explained [here](https://apiquet.com/2021/02/07/reinforcement-learning/)
+The project is explained [here](https://apiquet.com/2021/02/07/reinforcement-learning/) and describes how to do Reinforcement Learning with q-learning and neural networks.

 * qlearning_FrozenLake.ipynb notebook explore q-learning technique in FrozenLake openai gym environment: